-Performance measure: Number of intersection improvements that deferred or eliminated the need for new through lanes
+Performance measure: Number of intersection improvements completed without the addition of new through lanes

 Provide ramp-metering on the freeway system including US 101 and Interstate 280.

 Performance measure: Number of miles equipped and operated with ramp meters

 Increase the number of route miles covered by the San Mateo County "Smart Corridors" Program.